Desktop47-02.jpg

 In his retirement home studio, ever the student, my godfather/uncle humbly shares art tips with my children.

-In 2014 we chose the name “Designs by Alina” over the more intuitive “Alina de Albergaria Jewels” because we did not wish to be confined to only one area of design.
-The pandemic gave birth to our Belgian linen and Fortuny masks which in turn paved the way for what we always knew we would offer: a collection of highly unique luxury gifts and home decor.
-As a former student of architecture with a penchant for home entertaining, this is but a natural progression.
+In 2014, we chose the name “Designs by Alina” over the more intuitive “Alina de Albergaria Jewels” because we did not wish to be confined to only one area of design.
+The pandemic gave birth to our Belgian linen and Fortuny masks, which in turn paved the way for what we always knew we would offer: a collection of highly unique luxury gifts and home decor.
+As a former student of architecture with a penchant for home entertaining, this felt like a natural progression.

 Alina de Albergaria